 Why Is KYC in Banking Compulsory?

-As defined by banks, KYC procedures include all necessary actions to ensure that their customers are real, to assess and monitor risks.
+KYC procedures in banks include all necessary actions to ensure that their customers are real and assess risks.
 These processes help prevent and identify money laundering, terrorism financing, and other illegal corruption plans.
 Banks must comply with KYC regulations and anti-money laundering regulations to limit fraud.
 KYC compliance responsibility belongs to banks.
 In case of non-compliance, severe penalties may be imposed.

 To give a specific example of this, in the USA, Europe, the Middle East, and the Asia Pacific, a penalty of $ 26 billion has been collected in the last decade (2008-2018) for non-compliance with AML, KYC, and sanction penalties.
 Sanction Scanner can provide banks' needs in this area end-to-end due to its API, integration, and ability to create local lists.
 It reduces your operational costs and development efforts.

 As the Sanction Scanner, we are determined to protect all financial companies, large or small, from financial crimes.
 We aim to provide the best support and service to our customers, so we develop our AML solutions as soon as possible based on customer feedback.
 You can contact us for information about our AML solutions.
 You can reach Know Your Customer Software with us.